Bullet Journal Hacks To Make Your Planner Insanely Productive

 Keep Sticky Notes on Hand

 Sticky notes are just a great resource in so many ways.
 You can have brightly colored ones, lined ones, shaped ones.
-You know these are just a great addition for notes.

 They’re also a great way to have a piece of “scrap paper” without tearing pages from your journal.
-If you need to hand off a note you’re got just the thing to write it on!
+If you need to hand off a note you’ve got just the thing to write it on!

 To store these in your bullet journal just stick a few to a blank page, or inside one cover.